twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ## Unused Content
 The program includes hidden options for debugging and development purpose.

-### Main Form (`TMAINFORMFONTCREATOR`)
+### Main Window
 **Menu Items**
 * **Edit: Knife** – Does not work.
 Same goes for Split Contours.
 Use the Knife option in the **Glyph** toolbar.
 * **Edit: Join Contours** – Use the Union option in the **Glyph** toolbar.
 * **View: Toolbars: Tab Bar** – Hides the tabs if version 6.1 until 11.5 is used.
 The feature summons no action when selected in the 12th and 13th major versions.
 * **Tools: Export Glyph Outlines...** (version 4.0 until 5.6) – Does not work.
-See **miTestItem4 Save** in `TGLYPHEDITFORM` for glyphs edited in contour mode.
+See **miTestItem4 Save** in the glyph edit window for glyphs edited in contour mode.
 * **Tools: Import Glyph Data...** (version 4.0 until 5.6) – Imports glyph data from the font.
-Replaced with **miTestItem3 Load** in `TGLYPHEDITFORM` for glyphs edited in contour mode.
+Replaced with **miTestItem3 Load** in the glyph edit window for glyphs edited in contour mode.
 This feature is undocumented in the manual.
 * **Tools: Export Glyph Data...** (version 4.0 until 5.6) – Exports glyph data in the font to fgd files.
-Replaced with **miTestItem4 Save** in `TGLYPHEDITFORM` for glyphs edited in contour mode.
+Replaced with **miTestItem4 Save** in the glyph edit window for glyphs edited in contour mode.
 This feature is undocumented in the manual.
 * **Tools: TODO!
 Customize...** – Included in all versions.
-If the toolbars detects that some icons are removed without using `Visible = False`, the first message shown in the status bar is replaced with access violation when e.g. opening fonts.
+If some icons are removed in the toolbars without using `Visible = False`, the first message shown in the status bar is replaced with access violation when e.g. opening fonts.
 * **Window: Minimize All** – Minimizes all other windows (restore each minimized window via the restore button).
 * **Help: Upgrade** (version 13.0) – Shows a message with Standard version license information.